mccraigmccraig/deepstate/README.md

 Defines a promise-based async action handler.
 The action is specified as a form returning a promise of the result.
-The state of the action will be managed and reported on in a standard data-structure, with the result (or error) being added to the structure when the action completes.
+The state of the action will be managed and reported on with a standard data schema, with the result (or error) being added to the structure when the action completes.